 Do you know what your team members’ goals and aspirations are?
-What about what they like and dislike?
+What they like and dislike?
 What are they looking to achieve in the future?

 These things might not seem too important right now.
 You might be very busy and don’t feel like you have time for this.
 However, knowing what makes your team tick can be very useful information.

 - Allocate work that suits the skills of each person